 What happens after enrolment?

-When you have enrolled you will be sent an induction timetable, your ID badge, free access to Office 365 (which gives you an email address, a TB of storage and five downloads including Word, Excel, PowerPoint, and OneNote).
-Please only come in to college when you are timetabled to do so, to help us maintain social distancing and keep everyone safe.
+Full timetables will be given at induction.
+Kit lists will be either sent to you by email prior to your induction, or given out at the induction.
+You will also be given your ID badge at induction.
+You will get free access to Office 365 (which gives you an email address, a TB of storage and five downloads including Word, Excel, PowerPoint, and OneNote).
+Please only come into college when you are timetabled to do so, to help us maintain social distancing and keep everyone safe.